Skip Navigation

 By Plane

-Antalya has a big international airport which is located around 10 Kms from the city centre.
+Antalya Airport (AYT) is located around 10 kilometres from the city centre.
 This airport handles both domestic and international flights.
-Antalya is well connected with other parts of Turkey by domestic flights and it is also directly connected with many of the cities of Europe and Middle East.
+Antalya is well connected with other parts of Turkey by domestic flights and it is also directly connected with many cities in Europe (e.g. Dublin, Innsbruck, Katowice, Lublin, Timisoara, Vilnius) and the Middle East.
 There is no public transport from the airport to the city centre, so taxis can be hired or pre-booked for the same.
-There is also a Airport Shuttle service operated by Havas, which drops passengers in the city centre and charges 10 Turkish Lira for the same.
+There is also an Airport Shuttle service operated by Havas, which drops passengers in the city centre and charges YTL10 for the same.

 By Train